thaivo88/Linux/Work/docker.md

-The -P flag tells Docker to map a random port to the local hos The -d flag tells the container to run detached, or in the background.
+The -P flag tells Docker to map a random port to the local host

+The -d flag tells the container to run detached, or in the background.